Use NotchPad while presenting or screen sharing.

 Why this matters

 Screen sharing usually turns your Mac into a stage.
-The problem is that the person presenting still needs private context: names, numbers, links, reminders, objections, timings, and the next step in the flow.
+The problem is that the person presenting still needs context: names, numbers, links, reminders, objections, timings, and the next step in the flow.

 Good Ghost Privacy workflows